LucasSusin/Contact-Management/README.md

 # Contact-Management
 Multi-user & Multi-form contact management (agenda de contatos), made in delphi.

-Win32 is the exe file
+[Download Win32 folder to use the it]